openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 inflateValidate(strm: ZStream, check: number): Promise&lt;ReturnStatus&gt;

-Verify the checksum inside the compressed stream structure and use Promise to asynchronously return the checksum.
-The result status is returned when the operation is successful.
+Verifies the checksum inside the compressed stream.
+This API uses a promise to return the result.
+The result state is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.